Shifting Financial Marketing into Gear

 Both big and small businesses are at risk of cybercrime and the risk is escalated when employees work remotely or from home, outside of a secured business network, so mandating practices that keep company and client data safe is essential.

 Avoid Public Wi-Fi

 If you’ve been mandated to work remotely, you may be tempted to head to your local Starbucks.
-A lot of people like to work in cafes which have public Wi-Fi, however, this is a very dangerous way of working because your computer then becomes susceptible to hackers who can target your computer if they are on the same network.
+A lot of people like to work in cafes that have public Wi-Fi, however, this is a very dangerous way of working because your computer then becomes susceptible to hackers who can target your computer if they are on the same network.
 If your employees choose to work in public places, ensure that they know to use personal hotspots or encrypt their web connection.
 Encrypted web connections help to protect your traffic.

 Some Internet providers like Xfinity allow customers to connect through a hotspot while Internet Browsing at public locations using their own Login and Password.
 Another option could be to use your phone’s data plan and tether your laptop to your mobile device.
-This type of connection is usually more secure than a public Wi-Fi.
+This type of connection is usually more secure than public Wi-Fi.

 Use and Enforce Strong Usernames & Passwords – And Change Passwords Often

 This seems like a no-brainer; however, people still tend to use weak, easy-to-figure-out passwords such as name, birth date, or even the dreaded password123.
-The typical excuse for using too-simple passwords is because it is difficult to remember constantly changing passwords.
+The typical excuse for using too-simple passwords is that it is difficult to remember constantly changing passwords.
 The best passwords are at least 8 characters in length and should consist of a mix of numbers, symbols, and upper- and lower-case alpha letters.
-This naming convention should be applied by everyone in any level of your organization — from CEO to mailroom clerk.
+This naming convention should be applied by everyone at any level of your organization — from CEO to mailroom clerk.
 A simple trick to remembering a complex password is to use a word you’re familiar with and simply swap out alpha characters for numbers and symbols.